 Individuals who became members prior to July 1, 2012 contribute \$4 per month for nine months each fiscal year.
 Individuals who became members on or after July 1, 2012 contribute \$10 per month for nine months each fiscal year.
 The State of Georgia, although not the employer of PSERS members, is required by statute to make employer contributions actuarially determined and approved and certified by the PSERS Board of Trustees.
-The current fiscal year contribution was \$30,526.00.
+The current fiscal year contribution by the State of Georgia was \$27,226.00.